sary-snh/sary-snh/README.md

 <div align="center">

-# Hi there 👋 I'm [Your Name]
+# Hi there 👋 I'm  Awaad Al Muareb

 🎓 B.Sc.
-Business Administration – University of the People (2024)
+Business Administration – University of the People
-📚 Currently studying at Hogeschool van Amsterdam – Schakeljaar (2025)
 📊 Passionate about **Data Analysis, Reporting, and Business Intelligence** with skills in Excel, Power BI, SQL, and Python

 ---